 Australian Student Visa: GS Requirements, Finances and the Path from Study to Work

-Australia has substantially reshaped its student visa system in recent years.
-The main changes: replacing the GTE (Genuine Temporary Entrant) declaration with the structured GS (Genuine Student) questionnaire, raising the financial threshold to 29,710 Australian dollars a year, lifting the language bar to IELTS 6.0 and returning to a limit of 48 working hours per fortnight.
-The system has become stricter but more transparent.
-For those ready to document their study intent, Australia remains one of the most attractive destinations, with generous post-study opportunities.
+Australia has reshaped its student visa system considerably in recent years.
+The headline changes: the GTE (Genuine Temporary Entrant) declaration has given way to the structured GS (Genuine Student) questionnaire, the financial threshold has risen to 29,710 Australian dollars a year, the language bar has been lifted to IELTS 6.0, and the cap on working hours has returned to 48 per fortnight.
+The system is stricter but also more transparent.
+For anyone ready to evidence their study intent, Australia remains one of the most attractive destinations, with generous post-study opportunities.

 The Visa Type and Who It Suits

-Subclass 500 (Student visa) is the single type for all international students enrolling in full-time programs of any length: from language courses and vocational education (colleges) to Bachelor's, Master's and PhD.
-Short courses of up to 90 days can be done on a tourist visa, but full-fledged study requires the Subclass 500, submitted online through the ImmiAccount portal.
-The application can be filed from Kyrgyzstan, without leaving the country.
-The visa's validity is tied to the length of the study program (a maximum of 5 years).
+Subclass 500 (Student visa) is the single visa for all international students enrolling in full-time programmes of any length: from language courses and vocational study (colleges) to Bachelor's, Master's and PhD.
+Short courses of up to 90 days can be taken on a tourist visa, but proper study requires the Subclass 500, submitted online through the ImmiAccount portal.
+You can apply from Kyrgyzstan, without leaving the country.
+The visa's validity is tied to the length of your programme (up to a maximum of five years).

 The Main Filter: GS Instead of GTE

 On 23 March 2024 Australia replaced the GTE (Genuine Temporary Entrant) essay with the new GS (Genuine Student) standard.
-The meaning has shifted: previously you had to prove that you were here temporarily and would definitely leave; now it is enough to show that you are coming specifically to study, rather than to work or immigrate under the guise of a student.
-Formally, it is five specific questions in the form, with each answer no longer than 150 words.
-In essence, it is your academic and career logic: why you chose this particular field, this university, how it connects to your previous education and what you intend to do with the degree afterwards.
+The emphasis has shifted: previously you had to prove that you were here only temporarily and would definitely leave; now it is enough to show that you are coming specifically to study, rather than to work or immigrate under the guise of being a student.
+Formally, it is five set questions on the form, each answer no longer than 150 words.
+In essence, it is your academic and career logic: why you chose this particular field and this university, how it builds on your previous education, and what you intend to do with the degree afterwards.

-Important: citizens of certain countries (the list includes a number of states) are required to apply through an accredited agent and complete an additional GS Stage 2 form, a CV and a detailed personal statement.
-Although Kyrgyzstan is not currently on this list, you should check the up-to-date requirements with the embassy before applying.
+One point to note: citizens of certain countries (the list covers a number of states) must apply through an accredited agent and complete an additional GS Stage 2 form, a CV and a detailed personal statement.
+Kyrgyzstan is not currently on this list, but you should confirm the latest requirements with the embassy before applying.

 Financial Requirements

-Australia has raised the minimum threshold of confirmed funds from 24,505 to 29,710 Australian dollars a year (roughly 17,500–18,000 US dollars depending on the exchange rate).
-You must show this amount in addition to the cost of the first year of tuition (stated in the Confirmation of Enrolment).
-Although the official requirements do not prescribe a strict holding period for the funds, in practice the migration service expects the money to have been in the account for at least 3 months and to have a clear origin; a sudden deposit of a large sum shortly before applying will raise questions.
-Statements from a personal account, a parents' account (proof of kinship required) or a scholarship letter are accepted.
+Australia has raised the minimum threshold of confirmed funds from 24,505 to 29,710 Australian dollars a year (roughly 17,500–18,000 US dollars, depending on the exchange rate).
+You must show this sum on top of the cost of your first year of tuition (as stated in the Confirmation of Enrolment).
+The official rules set no strict holding period for the funds, but in practice the immigration service expects the money to have been in the account for at least three months and to have a clear origin; a large sum deposited shortly before applying will raise questions.
+Statements from a personal account, a parent's account (proof of relationship required) or a scholarship letter are accepted.

-Our recommendation: keep a comfortable buffer in the account — 35,000–40,000 Australian dollars to be convincing, especially if your university falls into the high-risk category.
+Our recommendation: keep a comfortable buffer of 35,000–40,000 Australian dollars in the account to make a convincing case, especially if your university falls into the high-risk category.

 English Language

-Since July 2024 the minimum IELTS threshold for the Subclass 500 has been raised from 5.5 to 6.0 (no lower than 5.5 in each component).
+Since July 2024 the minimum IELTS threshold for the Subclass 500 has risen from 5.5 to 6.0 (no lower than 5.5 in each component).
 PTE Academic (minimum 50) and TOEFL iBT are also accepted.
-Online tests and at-home versions are not accepted.
-If you are enrolling in medical, legal, teaching or nursing programs, the threshold may be higher — IELTS 7.0–7.5.
-Some universities offer conditional admission followed by language courses — check with the specific institution.
+Online and at-home test versions are not.
+If you are enrolling in medical, legal, teaching or nursing programmes, the threshold may be higher — IELTS 7.0–7.5.
+Some universities offer conditional admission followed by language courses, so check with the specific institution.

 Health and Insurance

-A mandatory requirement for all applicants is Overseas Student Health Cover (OSHC).
-The policy must be issued by an Australian provider approved by the Department of Health.
-The insurance must cover your entire stay, starting from the date of arrival.
+Overseas Student Health Cover (OSHC) is mandatory for every applicant.
+The policy must be issued by an Australian provider approved by the Department of Health, and it must cover your entire stay from the date of arrival.
 The cost is around 500–700 Australian dollars a year.
-Without valid OSHC the embassy will not issue the visa, and its absence in Australia is a breach of visa condition 8501.
+Without valid OSHC the embassy will not issue the visa, and going without it in Australia breaches visa condition 8501.

-In some cases (those staying longer than 6 months or enrolling at medical institutions) an additional medical examination by a doctor accredited in Australia may be required.
+In some cases — for stays longer than six months or for those enrolling at medical institutions — an additional examination by a doctor accredited in Australia may be required.

 The Application Process for Citizens of Kyrgyzstan

 Australia has no embassy in Kyrgyzstan; visa matters are handled by the Australian Embassy in Almaty (Kazakhstan).
-The application is submitted online through ImmiAccount.
-Biometrics (fingerprints) are provided at an authorized Australian visa center; the one nearest to Kyrgyzstan is in Almaty.
+Applications are submitted online through ImmiAccount, and biometrics (fingerprints) are given at an authorised Australian visa centre; the one nearest to Kyrgyzstan is in Almaty.

 Step by step: